madisive/madisive.github.io/about.md

 - XAML

 ### Contact me
 I mostly use Signal and Snapchat.
 Contact me at (252) 515-1046 or madisive.
-You can also shoot me a message through the email below.
+You can also shoot me an email:

 [madisive@gmail.com](mailto:madisive@gmail.com)